geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 M2Eclipse
 ---------

-Maven is build system for Java which is very good at managing dependencies.
+Maven is a build system for Java which is very good at managing dependencies.
 The GeoTools library is plugin based and you get to pick and choose what features you need for your application.
 While this is useful when determining just what is needed for delivery - it can be a pain to manage by hand so we encourage the use of a tool such as maven.

 In previous years we used the command line (gasp!) when working with maven.
 This year we are going to be using the M2Eclipse plugin from Sonyatype.